ITSPINGER/Skins/README.md

 # Skins
-This repository holds all skin packs that are contained in DisguisePlus
+This repository holds all skin packs that are contained in DisguisePlus.